mickymacirl/rathmackneecastle/README.md

 The website redirected the user to the confirm.html page with the success message being displayed.

+### History Gallery Testing

+#### Gallery Image Links

+The History Gallery links was tested so that when a user links on a picture the link opens the image in a new window.

+**Test Steps:**

+1. Open the corresponding browser and open Rathmacknee Castle site.
+2. Navigate to the History page link.
+3. Click on the corresponding image.
+4. A new browser window should open with the clicked image.

+**Expected:**

+A new browser window should open with the corresponding clicked image.

+**Actual:**

+A new browser window opened with the corresponding clicked image.

+#### Gallery Image Hover Over

+The History Gallery hover over was tested so that when a user hovers over the image, it should change opacity.

+**Test Steps:**

+1. Open the corresponding browser and open Rathmacknee Castle site.
+2. Navigate to the History page link.
+3. Hover Over the corresponding image.
+4. The opacity of the corresponding image should lighten.

+**Expected:**

+The opacity of the corresponding image will lighten.

+**Actual:**

+The opacity of the corresponding image lightened.

 ### Font Awesome Icon Testing

 The Font Awesome Icons in the footer were tested to make sure each icon link opened in a new tab and that the color of the hover over matched the color scheme of the website logo and navbar.